A.1: Identification and mapping of populations of Woodwardia radicans

 The action will consist of carrying out direct and indirect sampling of both species in selected areas for presenting the most suitable characteristics for their life cycle.
 The study will determine the areas where the best populations and the most interesting habitats for these species are found.

 A.3.
-Search for Land Custody Agreements
+Search for Land Stewardship Agreements

 A.4.
 Drafting of construction projects for adaptation of water jumps